QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 2: Adding Multiple Pulses.md

 ```
 You then can use the same plotting features from the original code with minimal, or no alterations.

-Because of the data structures that QuTiP uses, here is a helpful function to perform the concatenation:
+Because of the data structures that QuTiP uses are a bit tricky, here is a helpful function to perform the concatenation:

 ```python
 # Concatinates time, state, and expectation value lists after each pulse